moncelh/Worthy-care/README.md

 	2) using System.Data.SqlClient
 from the .NET library to interact with the database that I developed and saved in SQL Sever. using (SqlConnection connection = new SqlConnection("Server=localhost;Initial Catalog=Gr_management;Integrated Security=True;"))
 When the Dashboard form loads, the connection string runs and creates connection with the database that's in the server.
+This is purely for learning purposes, noone is allowed to copy for commercial or trading purposes.
 Worthy-Care:v1.0.0